Pocketblog has gone back to basics. This is part of an extended management course.

-Or have you found yourself being over protective of a colleague, or perhaps you have seen someone stamp their feet and rebel against a perfectly reasonable request?
+Have you found yourself being over protective of a colleague, or perhaps you have seen someone stamp their feet and rebel against a perfectly reasonable request?

 What all of these situations have in common is that you can easily understand them, spot them coming, and take control of them, when you understand a simple model of communication, called Transactional Analysis, or TA.

 Eric Berne developed TA and suggested we can think of all of our communication as coming from one of three ‘ego states’.
 When we speak, we speak as a parent does, as an adult does, or as a child does.
-We all encompass all three, but address others from one at a time, depending on the relationship, how we feel, and how the other person is acting.
+We all encompass all three, but address others from one state at a time, depending on the relationship, how we feel, and how the other person is acting.

 Parent Ego State